puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 - Familiarize yourself with this guide and the `quest` tool.
 - Install the Puppet agent on a newly provisioned node.
-- Use `puppet resource` and `facter` to inspect the state of the Network Time Protocol (NTP) package and service.
+- Use `puppet resource` and `facter` to inspect and modify the user accounts on your new node.

 ## Get started